 Building an email list of a critical part of marketing your show so you can notify followers whenever a new episode is published.

 To grow your list, use a lead capture tool like OptinMonster and place opt-in forms throughout your podcast website allowing visitors to submit their email addresses.
-Places like the sidebar, footer, or the bottom of each podcast post is are great places to start.
-And don’t forget to integrate your lead generation tool with your email service provider so you can store the collected addresses in one place.
+Places like the sidebar, footer, or the bottom of each podcast post are great places to start.

-Step 6: Create A Post For Your First Episode
+Step 6: Create a Post for Your First Episode

 If you installed an SEO plugin like Yoast SEO, don’t forget to go through its steps to optimize your page for search.
 This can go a long way toward attracting new listeners.